uqlibrary/technology-training/QGIS/vector/QGIS_vector.md

 ## What are we doing today?
 To look at vector data, we're going to use the example of koala populations and protected areas, and use some analyses to see how they interact.
+The QLD Government has set koala protection as a priority for the State, but how do their priorities match up with the data?
+We can use QGIS and spatial analysis to ask questions of the data.

 ## Gather some data